 For history buffs and culture vultures, browse through the Hong Kong Museum of History and appreciate the historical and cultural heritage of Hong Kong.
 Or you can tour around the Hong Kong Space Museum to learn more about astronomy and space science.

 Pay a visit to the Kowloon Mosque when you want to catch your daily prayers.
 The mosque, located right next to Kowloon Park, is a great place to unwind.
-End your evening at the Temple Street Night Market where you can bask in the local night market culture.
+End your evening at the Temple Street Night Market where you can bask in the night market culture.

 Bismillah Kebab House is a modest joint that serves up Middle Eastern cuisine.
 For a quick bite, their kebab and shawarma wrap would be a great way to fill yourself up.
 They also offer hearty options such as pizza and rice dishes for those with a larger appetite.
-It is a great value-for-money eatery for budget-conscious Muslim travellers.
+It is a great value-for-money eatery for budget-conscious Muslim diners.

 Anjappar Chettinad Indian Restaurant in Hong Kong is part of a restaurant chain found all over the world.
 They serve up some delicious Chettinad cuisine, which uses spices flown all the way from India.
 You might have a tough time choosing your meal as their menu varies from juicy tandoori skewers and dum biryani to Asian dishes like pineapple Thai fried rice and various fried noodles.

-No visit to Hong Kong is complete without a day to experience the happiest place on Earth!
+Experience the happiest place on Earth!
 Hong Kong Disneyland is the largest theme park in Hong Kong, located at Penny’s Bay, Lantau Island.
 Be sure to make a strategic plan before you hit this theme park since it has so many ‘lands’ like Adventureland, Tomorrowland and Toy Story Land.

 You can literally taste a world of flavours here in Hong Kong Disneyland with Japanese, Korean and Southeast Asian cuisines all available and halal!
 Culinary delights such as nasi goreng from Indonesia, baked salmon bento box from Japan, roasted BBQ short ribs from Korea and Hainanese chicken rice from Southeast Asia are just some of the favourite dishes here.
-After choosing your meals, Muslim travellers can choose from five themed dining areas for the full Disney experience.
+After choosing your meals, Muslim diners can choose from five themed dining areas for the full Disney experience.

 Tahitian Terrace Restaurant serves up Indian cuisine such as the black lentil combo and lemongrass chicken steak.
 They also have Southeast Asian delights such as Thai chicken curry and Singaporean laksa.
 You can enjoy your delectable meals in the open-air veranda surrounded by lush greenery.